Home Blog Ultimate Guyana Travel Guide 2026

 Nestled on the northern coast of South America, Guyana remains one of the continent's best-kept secrets.
 Unlike its Spanish-speaking neighbors, Guyana is the only English-speaking country in South America, making it exceptionally accessible for travelers from the US, UK, Canada, and other English-speaking nations.

 In 2026, Guyana is experiencing a tourism renaissance.
-With the completion of the new international airport expansion, the opening of the Demerara River Bridge (the longest floating bridge in the world), and a surge in eco-tourism infrastructure, there's never been a better time to visit this pristine paradise.
+With the new 150,000 sq ft Terminal 2 under construction at Cheddi Jagan International Airport (expected 2027), the opening of the Bharrat Jagdeo Demerara River Bridge — a modern four-lane cable-stayed bridge that replaced the old floating bridge in October 2025 — and a surge in eco-tourism infrastructure, there's never been a better time to visit this pristine paradise.

 Guyana offers something truly unique: over 80% of the country is covered in pristine rainforest, home to spectacular waterfalls including Kaieteur Falls (five times higher than Niagara), diverse wildlife including jaguars, giant river otters, and harpy eagles, and indigenous communities that maintain centuries-old traditions.
 Whether you're an adventure seeker, wildlife enthusiast, or cultural explorer, Guyana delivers experiences you simply can't find anywhere else.